 A lightning rod, two lightning suppression units, and shielded cables are used to protect the setup from lightning strikes.

 A huge thanks goes to View Into The Blue, a company in Boulder County that specializes in streaming webcams, for helping us with our osprey cam setup.
-This is our sixth year running the camera and our first few years were plagued with technical difficulties.
+This is our eighth year running the camera and our first few years were plagued with technical difficulties.
 View Into The Blue was instrumental in helping us with our camera setup.

 Osprey migrate far to the south every year to Central or South America.
 The male, female, and offspring all go their separate ways.
 The male and female migrate and winter separately but return to the same nesting site each year.
 Offspring usually remain at their wintering grounds for their entire first year before beginning a migration and nesting pattern.
 There are no markings to indicate which osprey is male and which is female, but the females are generally larger than the males.
 They show up around the first of April and complete mating and egg-laying within the first two weeks after both have arrived.
 They leave between September and October, after the chicks have fledged.